New to new build steam, or steam railways in general? Start here…

 Like many nations in the West, Britain changed in the 1960s.
 Economically, socially and demographically, the country looked very different by the end of the decade to how it had looked at the start.
-But there were technological changes as well: television production, for instance, switched from black and white to colour.
+Technological changes were a major part of this: television production, for instance, switched from black and white to colour.
 And on the railways, steam trains were phased out and replaced entirely, by late 1968, with diesel and electric trains.

 But railways in general, and steam locomotives in particular, have long attracted enthusiasts.
-By the end of the 1960s, not only had a national collection (which gained a home at the National Railway Museum in York in the 1970s) been established to preserve a selection of locomotives, but other engines had been purchased for preservation by wealthy individuals and groups of enthusiasts.
-Numerous branch lines closed by Beeching and later reviews had been or were being bought by enthusiasts in order to establish preserved railways on which to run the saved locomotives.
+By the end of the 1960s, not only had a national collection been established to preserve a selection of locomotives, but other engines had been purchased for preservation by wealthy individuals and groups of enthusiasts.
+Numerous closed branch lines had been or were being bought by enthusiasts and preserved, in order to run the saved locomotives.